-It makes sense to seek and consult with a mental health provider (therapist, social worker, psychologist, psychiatrist…) if your child has school avoidance.
+It makes sense to seek and consult with a mental health provider (therapist, social worker, psychologist, or psychiatrist) if your child has school avoidance.

 They can tell you if your child has any diagnosable mental health disorders that contribute to or cause their school avoidance.
-They should be able to help your child understand their mental health disorder, possibly what’s causing it (not always), and provide you with a treatment plan to help get your child back to school.
+They should be able to help your child understand their mental health disorder, possibly what’s causing it, and provide you with a treatment plan to help get your child back to school.

 A good therapist should be a partner and guide and agree to communicate with your school as you work with them to help your child.
 They should be part of your School Avoidance Team.

 We are going to focus on the following modes of therapy for school avoidance: CBT, Exposure Therapy, and DBT because they are evidence-based for school avoidance and SPACE Treatment for parents because we believe in its potential to help with school avoidance.